Battle of Huế: Huế under Communist control

 Those identified by the PAVN-VC were initially marched out of the city for "reeducation".
 Few returned.
 Those deemed guilty of the most serious "crimes" were speedily tried and executed.
 As the PAVN-VC area of control within Huế shrank, the pace of executions increased to prevent the "enemies of the people" being freed by ARVN or U.S. forces or identifying the VC who had revealed themselves.
 Mark Bowden suggests that PAVN-VC anger at the lack of enthusiasm among the population of Huế may have fuelled the purges, particularly as defeat loomed closer.
 Estimates of Vietnamese civilians killed by the PAVN-VC at Huế range from 2,800 (based on bodies exhumed from mass graves) to almost 6,000.
 Bowden conservatively estimates that 2,000 people were executed.
+In addition, the PAVN and Viet Cong forces demolished much of Huế’s temples, palaces and monuments during their occupation of city.

 Foreign civilians captured in the city received varying treatment.
 Some were marched north into captivity, while others were executed, including three West German doctors, two French Benedictine monks and two U.S. government employees.
 French journalists Catherine Leroy and Francois Mazure were captured by the PAVN, but were allowed to return to U.S. lines bringing photos of the PAVN side of the battle which were subsequently published in Life Magazine.